When I this question to school administrators, there are three traits which area cited more than any other attributes:

 You may be thinking, “Wait – that line should read, ‘These traits are what parents appreciate most about the school where they’ve enrolled their children!”

-Perhaps in a few years…but not today.
-Two generations of parents have children currently enrolled in PK-12 faith-based schools, and the majority of parents are Millennials, since most of them have children in the PK-8 grade grouping.
-Members of Generation X, the “Me” Generation, have children in grades 9-12, and the Milliennials will be in 9th grade full-force next year.
+Perhaps in a couple of years…but not today.
+Two generations of parents have children currently enrolled in PK-12 faith-based schools, and the vast majority of parents are Millennials, since most of them have children in the PK-8 grade grouping.
+Members of Generation X, the “Me” Generation, have children in grades 11-12, and those Milliennial children will be in 10th grade full-force next year.
 For both of these groups, even though their children are enrolled in school, and you may think it’s “the children’s school,” parents are the ones paying the tuition.
 Therefore, it’s “their” – yes, “the parents'” – school.

 I was made painfully aware of this mindset a number of years ago when our Diocesan office did an exit survey of parents who withdrew or didn’t re-register their students from our Catholic schools when some of our schools closed.
 We did this because, as is the common practice when a Catholic school closes, parents were encouraged to enroll their children in other schools in the Diocese which were accessible to them.
 About 17% of the families surveyed responded, and one of the most popular answers as to why their children were no longer enrolled in a Catholic school of the Diocese was, “You closed my school” It’s important to note the response was not, “You closed my kids’ school.”
 It wasn’t even “You closed our school.”
 The response was clear: “You closed my school.”
 And that’s even if there were other schools they could attend!
 Why didn’t they go there?
 Because it wasn’t “their” school.